sf-inc/xp_storage/README.md

 * **XP Book upgrade recipe:** you can upgrade the book so that it can store more experience.
 Same recipe but replace the book with your XP Book and the diamond with either a netherite ingot or a nether star (depending on your current XP Book level)
+* **XP Book maximum amount:** They can store up to 30, 42, or 69 levels depending on the XP Book level
 * **Store experience:** Store the maximum amount of your experience in the book by ***right clicking***.
 If you have more experience than the maximum amount, you will keep the remaining experience
 * **Retrieve experience:**
   * Get the exact amount of experience stored in the book by ***right clicking while sneaking***
-  * Take 100 of experience stored in the book and put a random percentage of it between 85% and 130% for each
+  * Take 100 of experience stored in the book for each ***mundane potions*** placed in the brewing stand and put a random percentage of it (between 85% and 130%) in the resulting Experience Bottle
-    ***mundane potions*** placed in the brewing stand

 ## FAQ

 * **Does it work on a server?** Yes it works on a server.
-File needed for both client and server.
+File needed for ***both client and server***.
 And yes, it means you can share experience with other players.
 * **Can I include it in my modpack?** Yes, you are free to include this mod into your modpack.
 Just let me know if you do so! 😉
 * **For any other things:** Feel free to share your experience, problems (prefer the Issue link instead of Comment, but